Gabe-GGITNJ/Offline-Virt/README.md

 ## Installation
 1. Windows Enterprise OS - Hypervisor, varies by the different options avaiable.
 I used VMWare but there are a variety of options available to use.
-Once you have selected the Hypervisor you want to use

 2. Save to newly selected drive